Council Tax

 Financial information and useful links

 Data Protection - We have a duty to protect public funds and we may need to check your Council Tax information with other information we hold.
-We may also exchange information with other agencies, councils, government departments or bodies administering public funds to make sure the information is accurate, detect crime or protect public funds.
-If you wish to know more about the information about you or the way we use it please email: foimailbox@tamworth.gov.uk
+We may also exchange information with other agencies, councils, government departments or bodies administering public funds to make sure the information is accurate, to detect crime or to protect public funds.
+If you wish to know more about the information about you or the way we use it please email: foimailbox@tamworth.gov.uk.

-Important information about council tax band checks
+Important information about Council Tax band checks

 If you disagree with your property's Valuation Band, you can appeal in writing to the Valuation Office.

 Making an appeal does not allow you to withhold payment of tax owing in the meantime.
 If your appeal is successful you will be entitled to a refund of any overpaid tax.
-Further details of the appeal procedures (including the role of Valuation Tribunals) can be obtained from the Council Tax Team.
+Further details of the appeal procedures (including the role of Valuation Tribunals) can be obtained from the Council Tax team.